piecesofreg09/StudyOnFreeCodeCamp/README.md

 # StudyOnFreeCodeCamp
-Code written when studying on freecodecamp
+Code written when studying on freecodecamp in Javascript
-In Javascript